TomRadford/TomRadford/README.md

 👋 Hi, I’m [@TomRadford](https://github.com/TomRadford/)

-👀 I’m interested in creating useful application through fullstack development
+👀 I’m interested in creating useful applications that aid the film industy through fullstack development

 🌱 I’m currently learning to create and test API's with Node and interact with them through SPA's built with React